MolBioMedUAB/EMDA/TO-DO.md

 - [ ] Add async features to run method
 - [ ] Add print statistic method to Measure to print avg of value (for dist and similar) and sd.
 - [ ] Add unwrap option when a variant/replica is loaded
+- [ ] Add saving and loading options.

 ## PER SECTION
 ### CONTACTS/PROTEIN_CONTACTS